chariondm/moto-delivery-manager/docs/001-DriverLicensePhotoUpload/DesignDoc001_DriverLicensePhotoUpload.md

 ## Summary

-This system enables delivery drivers to securely and efficiently upload photos of their driver's licenses directly to an AWS S3 environment, using pre-signed URLs.
-Designed to maximize security, scalability, and cost-efficiency, this upload process adheres to best practices in software architecture and technical documentation.
+This design outlines a system that enables delivery drivers to securely and efficiently upload photos of their driver's licenses directly to an AWS S3 environment using pre-signed URLs.
+The system is designed to be secure, scalable, and cost-efficient, adhering to best practices in software architecture and technical documentation.
+It incorporates file format validation and automated file management to meet specific user requirements.

 <details>
    <summary>Table of Contents</summary>